Walk in da Park: Background

 In 2007, Giggs released the song "Montague", leading to increased buzz for Giggs and his music.
 This was followed up by "Talkin' da Hardest", a freestyle over Stat Quo's song "Here We Go", produced by Dr. Dre.
 The freestyle and its music video proved to be an underground success and became a British rap cult classic.
 However, neither song were included in the track listing of the album.
 According to Giggs, Walk in da Park was recorded and completed within two weeks.

 Giggs released a video for the song "Uummm!!" for promotion before the album was released, however MTV Base refused to play the video due to claims that the content was too strong for their channel.
 Radio channels also banned Giggs' music from airplay.
-In response to the bans, Giggs retracted his video application and wrote the tune "The Last Straw" directed towards the bad treatment he received from MTV Base and BBC Radio 1Xtra.
+In response to the bans, Giggs retracted his video application and wrote the tune "The Last Straw" Produced by Track Dealer (Track on the Beat) directed towards the bad treatment he received from MTV Base and BBC Radio 1Xtra.
 When asked about the issue he said he was asked to censor "drug references" from the song, despite none being made.

 DJs such as Tim Westwood are known to hold this album in high regard, despite Giggs being blacklisted from BBC 1Xtra.

 The underground success of the album led to Giggs signing to XL Recordings, and the release of his sophomore album Let Em Ave It (2010).